 Here, you learn from the industry expert for just a few hundred dollars.
 Thanks to technology and thanks to Rod Machado.

-Rod Machado’s Instrument eGround School is suitable for IFR-rating students or any rusty instrument pilot preparing for an Instrument proficiency check.
+Rod Machado’s Instrument eGround School suits IFR-rating students or any rusty instrument pilot preparing for an Instrument proficiency check.
 Likewise, any instrument flight instructor can take this course and benefit from Rod’s unique teaching style to train proficient instrument pilots.

 Sporty’s Complete Instrument Rating ground school online.